V-Sekai/manuals/72 Changelog/03 2023/20230201-changelog.md

 # V-Sekai Changelog - 2023-02

-This is the changelog for Feburary 2023.
+This is the changelog for February 2023.

 The sdk has the entire v-sekai-game project, all the builds and git .